 This is a public beta.
 No invitation is required.
 If you are an investigator conducting a study with a participating institution, you can use the Online Reliance System to request, track, and document reliance arrangements for your study.
 Eligible and interested institutions who have not yet joined are encouraged to join SMART IRB.

 The Online Reliance System has been under development for more than a year.
 The existing capabilities are robust and sufficient to make reliance decisions.
 The system as built is production-ready and expected to be reasonably bug free.

-We welcome your help in making The SMART IRB Online Reliance System the best it can be.
-We hope you will try it out once it launches into beta.
-If you are your institution’s designated SMART IRB Point of Contact, you will receive an invitation to register for an account soon.
-If you are an investigator, we will be opening registration after the system launches on May 4.
+We are always working to improve the SMART IRB Online Reliance System and welcome your help in making it the best it can be.
 If you have any questions, please contact us.Learn more about the Online Reliance System